"I don't want my brain to stop working."

 The Knowledge Advantage

 During Microsoft's first five years, Gates personally reviewed every line of code the company shipped.
-This wasn't micromanagement—it was the Type 5's need to understand completely before trusting others.
+This wasn't micromanagement.
+It was the Type 5's need to understand completely before trusting others.

 The Investigator's Quirks and Habits